lunalachique/python-100-days-challenge/content/day20.md

-# Day20 - What can range really do?
+# 👉 Day 20: What can range really do?

 <a href="https://www.youtube.com/watch?v=cstyIsl2Q6s" target="_blank">Dāvida video</a>